top of page

 Boozhoo,

 Despite my partially Ojibwe background I am not enrolled in any tribe.
 I guess that makes me someone who is not a certified Native American and therefore an easy target for the pretendian hunters...so be it.
-I know who I am and I'm not afraid.
-I lived in many places.
-Born on Turtle Island, from an Anglo-Dutch-Ojibwe father and a Dutch mother, moved to Europe, married, raised 2 sons, divorced, and returned to Turtle Island (both the US and Canada) and also lived in Tel Aviv, Israel.
+I know who I am and I'm unafraid.
+I've lived in various places: born on Turtle Island to an Anglo-Dutch-Ojibwe father and a Dutch mother, moved to Europe, got married, raised two sons, divorced, and returned to Turtle Island (both the US and Canada), and also lived in Tel Aviv, Israel.
 Talked to many people.
 Dreamed many dreams.
 Participated in ceremonies both in Canada and the States.
 Between 2015 and 2017 I lived with a gifted Ojibwe artist and tried hard to create with her a haven for homeless artists in Saskatchewan.
 It failed, due to the intergenerational trauma that proved to be stronger than the, in itself, powerful strength of love.
-Long story short, I ended up in Amsterdam, then Nijmegen, broke, mending wounds.
-I finally found my partner for life and am happy.
-I know you have scars, but I have them too.
-We all do.
+Long story short, I found myself in Amsterdam, then Nijmegen, broke, mending wounds.
+I've finally found my lifelong partner and am content.
+I know you have scars, but so do I. We all do.

-As to the modern custom of calling out those who do not fit into the strict cultural boundaries of contemporary standards, here's what I believe.
-It’s impossible to build a united cultural movement while immersed in call-out culture.
+As to the modern custom of calling out those who do not fit into the rigid cultural norms of today, here's my perspective.
+Building a cohesive cultural movement is impossible while engaged in call-out culture.
 We lose sight of one another that way.
-Calling out results in separation and factions; instead of protecting our communities, it increases the toxicity of the already damaged relations that keep them together.
-People who use this conflictual approach, publicly denouncing and "exposing" those who don't have some sort of tribal affiliation written on their foreheads or carry cards to prove it - or worse, whose skin color is lighter than their own - think they, as champions of the truth, are rightfully protecting their cultural identity.
-What they really do is create more conflict and more hatred and self-shame and, thus, seriously undermine the culture and values they so desperately try to preserve.
+Calling out results in division and factions; rather than safeguarding our communities, it exacerbates the toxicity of the already strained relationships that bind them.
+Those who adopt this confrontational tactic, publicly shaming and "exposing" individuals who don't visibly display some form of tribal affiliation or carry proof of it—or worse, have lighter skin tones—believe they are justly defending their cultural identity as truth's champions.
+In reality, they foster more conflict, hatred, and self-shame, thereby seriously jeopardizing the culture and values they strive to protect.

 I hope my story resonates with you.
 If not, that's ok with me.
-Let's at least be honest to each other, in a respectful way.
-Having uncomfortable conversations is part of it, I guess.
+Let's at least be truthful with each other, in a respectful way.
+I suppose having uncomfortable conversations is part of the process.

 bottom of page